How many hours do you spend managing emails each week? It's likely more than just a few.

 7. Archive email threads

-Any emails that aren’t active but may still be useful in the future can go straight into the archive.
+Any emails that aren’t active but may still be helpful in the future can be archived.
 Once a project’s been wrapped up or a client contract has expired, it’s a good idea to put those emails in the archive.

-You don’t need to read them every day or week, so avoid cluttering up your inbox and leave them in the archive instead.
+You don’t need to read them every day or week, so avoid cluttering up your inbox by leaving them in the archive.

 8. Set up shared inboxes

 Group emails can get annoying.
-Messages keep arriving that aren’t relevant to everyone in the group.
+Messages that aren’t relevant to everyone in the group continue to arrive.
 Sometimes, only three people are required to respond or act on the message, yet 15 others have to read it.

-So there needs to be a method that emails are organized to match your team’s workflow.
-Email collaboration tools like Hiver and Teamwork can help you ensure that the right people see the right email.
+So, a method is needed to organize emails in a way that aligns with your team’s workflow.
+Email collaboration tools like Hiver and Teamwork can help you ensure that the right people see the right emails.

-Instead of having endless email threads about ongoing projects, you could move the conversation over to project management software such as Asana, monday.com, or Trello.
+Instead of endless email threads about ongoing projects, consider moving the conversation to project management software, such as Asana, Monday.com, or Trello.

 9. Implement inbox zero

-Even if the number of emails you receive each day is in the hundreds, you can stay on inbox zero.
-The key is to stick to your rules and set aside time daily to review and respond to emails.
+Even if you get hundreds of emails each day, you can reach inbox zero.
+Sticking to your rules and setting aside time daily to review and reply to emails is crucial.

-If you’re delegating email management to a virtual assistant or another team member, you may only need to set aside time to write and review important responses on a weekly basis.
+If you’re delegating email management to a virtual assistant or another team member, you may only need to set aside time to write and review critical responses weekly.

-If you needed any more convincing, our managed virtual assistant helped her member clear their inbox from 20,000 messages to under 1000 in under two weeks.
-The member’s inbox is so much more manageable and organized now.
-Plus she’s working towards inbox zero.
+If you needed any more convincing, our managed virtual assistant helped her member reduce their inbox from 20,000 messages to under 1,000 in less than two weeks.
+The member’s inbox is now much more manageable and organized, and she’s working towards inbox zero.

 10. Use email management software

-Email management tools like Hiver or SaneBox can help clean up your inbox and ensure it stays that way.
+Email management tools like Hiver or SaneBox can help keep your inbox clean and organized.

-Hiver is a Gmail integration that adds functionality and automation to the platform.
-It lets you assign emails to specific people, set email statuses, include internal notes, and store email templates.
+Hiver is a Gmail integration that enhances the platform's functionality and automation capabilities.
+It allows you to assign emails to specific individuals, set email statuses, include internal notes, and store email templates.

-SaneBox is an effective email management tool for people looking to streamline their personal inboxes.
-Using AI, the software learns your email habits and then automatically sorts emails when they land in your inbox.
+SaneBox is a powerful email management tool designed for individuals who want to streamline their personal inboxes.
+By utilizing AI, the software learns your email habits and automatically sorts incoming emails in your inbox.

-High-priority emails appear in your main inbox, while lower-priority ones go to a separate folder.
-This feature is particularly useful if you receive a lot of email marketing messages.
+High-priority emails appear in your primary inbox, while lower-priority ones go to a separate folder.
+This feature is handy if you receive numerous email marketing messages.

 SaneBox plans start from $7/month.